TravelComments.com country guide South Africa

 By Train - Shosholoza Meyl passenger trains offer regular services connecting major cities.
 These are a good and safe, but slow, way to get around.
 On overnight journeys, 1st- and 2nd-class fares include a sleeping berth. (additional charge for bedding hire).
 Alternatively, you can hire a private compartment (which sleeps 4 in 1st class and 6 in 2nd class) or a coupe (which sleeps 2 in 1st class and 3 in 2nd class) – these are a good way of travelling more securely.
 Meals are also available.

-By Air - travelling around by plane became quite easy over the years.
-Regular flights at reasonable rates are connecting Cape Town, Johannesburg, Durban & Port Elizabeth.
-Flights to Nelspruit (Kruger National Park, Bloemfontein or to airports along the Garden Route are also available, but way more expensive.
+By Air - travelling by plane became quite affordable over the years.
+It is no big deal to find cheap flights connecting Cape Town with Durban or Johannesburg.
+Regular flights at pretty good rates are connecting the three major cities in South Africa, as well as Port Elizabeth.
+Flights to Nelspruit (Kruger National Park), Bloemfontein or to airports along the Garden Route are also available, but more expensive.

 Airport Transfers - you can either take a metered (!) taxi, or book an airport shuttle!